jennfrank.

 I am still wondering if it were his smile that was fake, or if the benign expression were a mask he wears outside the room.
 I am still wondering if I wasted his time.

 On the Lyft ride back from my appointment, I thought about something my friend had told me that morning.
 I had been complaining about Malcolm Gladwell ("He was always a lazy thinker," I'd fumed, "always taking the shortest distance to connect two points").
-My friend had shared the term pathological science: that is, when an experiment goes a certain way because the outcome was already expected.
+My friend had shared the term pathological science: that is, when an experiment goes a certain way because the outcome was already expected2.

 "Ohhh, of course!
 Pathological!"
 I'd exclaimed.
 "A preordained or predestined path!"